iVis-at-Bilkent/cytoscape.js-cosep/demo/forTestingCose/readme.md

-Only adds ports and changes edge start/end locations.
-Doesn't do anything else
+Only adds ports and thus changes edge's target/source locations.
+Doesn't do anything else.
+This is for the performance testing of CoSE.
+(Use Phase II of CoSEP)